rutaolta/chromodifpipe/README.md

 `snakemake --cores 8 --configfile config/default.yaml --forceall --use-conda --profile profile/slurm/ --printshellcmds --latency-wait 60`

+Typically data should by filtered from noise-like dots on the plot that could interfere analysis.
+Filter boundary is set in `config/default.yaml` parameter `filter_range`.
+Moreover if non-filtered plots look good and you only need to redraw filtered plots, you can skip drawing plot with originals to speed up.
+If you set parameter `plot_original` to `false` the pipe will redraw only plots based on filtered data.

-If you need to rerun plot step, for example if you added synonyms in whitelist.txt, then you should remove or rename somehow old results in `data_output/mavr/[name of your reference]` *.png and *.syn.tab files with the name of desired species.
+If you need to rerun plot step, for example if you added synonyms in whitelist.txt, then you should remove or rename somehow old results for desired species in `data_output/mavr/[name of your reference]` stored in *.png and *.syn.tab files.